 The Company makes estimates and assumptions concerning the future.
 The resulting accounting estimates will, by definition, seldom equal the related actual results.
-The estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are discussed below.
+However, in the financial statements, there are no estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year.